biicode/docs/c++/commands/deps.rst

 	    system:
 	        stdio

-If you'd wish to see only one block, simply choose it:
+Include the name of an specific block to see only that block's dependencies:

 .. code-block:: bash